Araq/genieos/trash-binary/README.rst

 Yay, impressive performance.
 But wait a sec, I was listening to `Yoona <http://en.wikipedia.org/wiki/Im_Yoona>`_ singing a solo and noticed a lack of sounds over her beautiful voice!
-If you repeat these commands on your machine you should hear the ruby and nimrod version triggering the recycle bin sound but not so for the Objective-C or Python version.
+If you repeat these commands on your machine you should hear the Ruby and Nim version triggering the recycle bin sound but not so for the Objective-C or Python version.

 Oh, look at this, if you actually read their implementation they are **not